Silambu Express

-The Silambu Express (20681/20682) is a train that runs between Chennai Egmore and Sengottai via Karaikkudi Junction.
+The Silambu Super fast Express (20681/20682) is a train that runs between Chennai Egmore and Sengottai via Karaikkudi Junction.
 Initially it ran up to Manamadurai, later it was extended up to Sengottai.
 It was the only train in Indian Railways where LHB rakes were replaced by ICF coaches again.
 According to IR if a train gets new LHB coaches it won't be converted to ICF.
 But this train was again replaced with ICF coaches after getting new LHB rakes.